Skip to main content

 Yes.
 Boots Hearingcare offers free hearing tests with no obligation to buy.
 The appointment takes 30–45 minutes and includes a full audiogram.
 You can take the audiogram to any other provider for a second quote.

-At entry level, Boots (£495 per pair) and Specsavers (£500 per pair) are essentially identical — the £5 difference is negligible.
-Both include 4 years of aftercare and a 90-day trial.
+At entry level, Boots and Specsavers publish very similar pair prices (Boots from £495, Specsavers from £500 at the time of our most recent check).
+Both include four years of aftercare and a 90-day trial.
 The brand range differs: Boots stocks Phonak and Widex (Boots is the main UK Widex stockist); Specsavers stocks Phonak and Signia/Siemens.
+Verify the current price with each retailer before deciding.

 Should I get NHS hearing aids instead of Boots?